NeemowREP/10th-sprint/readme.txt

-Delete precode.sh
+Deleted precode.sh
-Add task.sh, where I wrote the script according to the assignment
+Added task.sh, where I wrote the script according to the assignment